Icrc Marks International Day Of The Disappeared

-(MENAFN- Jordan Times) AMMAN - Deputising for HRH Prince Hassan, former health minister Saad Jaber on Wednesday attended the International Committee of the Red Cross's (ICRC) event marking the International Day of the Disappeared.
+Amman, Aug.
+31 (Petra) - The International Committee of the Red Cross (ICRC) organized a ceremony marking International Day of the Disappeared on Thursday at Al Hussein Cultural Center.

-The occasion aims to bring attention to the issue of people who disappeared during armed conflict or natural disasters, and the long-term consequences of loss during or after conflict, the Jordan News Agency, Petra, reported.
+Every year on August 30th, the International Day of the Disappeared is observed to bring attention to individuals who are missing due to armed conflicts or natural disasters.
+This day also sheds light on the impact of losing a loved one on their family during or after a conflict.

-Sarah Avrillaud, the head of the ICRC delegation in Jordan, emphasised the significance of providing mental health and psychosocial assistance for families during their recovery journey, noting that 74 mothers of missing individuals received support through group psychosocial sessions organised by the committee.
+Sarah Avrillaud, the Head of the ICRC delegation in Jordan, emphasized the significance of mental health and psychosocial assistance for families during their journey.
+She mentioned that 74 mothers of missing individuals were provided with support through group psychosocial sessions organized by the ICRC.

-Avrillaud noted that the ICRC and national societies have recorded over 33,000 cases of missing people or individuals separated from their families as a result of the conflict in Syria since 2011, which includes 3,044 investigation requests received in Jordan with the support of the Jordanian Red Crescent Society.
+She added that the ICRC and national societies have documented over 33,000 instances of individuals going missing or being separated from their families due to the Syrian conflict since 2011.
+This includes 3,044 search and investigation requests that were filed in Jordan with assistance from the Jordanian Red Crescent.

-On the sidelines of the event, which was attended by over 100 partners of the ICRC as well as the families of missing people, a photo exhibition was held featuring 20 photographs representing activities pertaining to missing people.
+Over 100 ICRC partners and families of the missing attended the ceremony, featuring emotional songs by Jordanian singer Macadi Nahhas, who drew inspiration from the stories of mothers searching for answers about their loved ones.

 Legal Disclaimer: